canonical/ubuntu-core-docs/docs/explanation/community-engagement.md

 ## Where to find the project

 Ubuntu Core does not have a its own code repository.
-It is instead built entirely from [snap packages](/explanation/core-elements/snaps-in-ubuntu-core/) and managed by the snap daemon, snapd.
+It is instead built entirely from {ref}`snap packages <ref-snaps-in-ubuntu-core_snaps-in-ubuntu-core>` and managed by the snap daemon, snapd.
 As a result, the source code for the project is split across several locations, alongside any other snap packages that may be installed:

 - **[snapd](https://github.com/snapcore/snapd)** is the background service that manages and maintains snaps, and provides the `snap` command line tool.
 - **[gadget snaps](https://github.com/search?q=org%3Asnapcore+gadget&type=repositories)** define and configures system properties specific to one or more devices.
 - **[kernel snaps](https://github.com/snapcore/sample-kernels)** define the Linux kernel to run on each system.
 - **[base snaps](https://snapcraft.io/docs/base-snaps)** provide the run-time environment and a minimal set of libraries.

 In addition to the above, our [Documentation](https://ubuntu.com/core/docs) is hosted and built from [https://github.com/canonical/ubuntu-core-docs](https://github.com/canonical/ubuntu-core-docs).
-See [How to contribute](/contributing.md) for further details.
+See {ref}`How to contribute <ref-contributing_contribute-to-our-docs>` for further details.

 ## Contributions